samara295/compose-diabetic/README.md

 ## Running Instructions
 - Create a fork of the repo using the `fork` button.
-- Clone your fork using `git clone https://www.github.com/<your-username>/compose-iris.git`
+- Clone your fork using `git clone https://www.github.com/<your-username>/compose-diabetic.git`
 - Build the images using `docker-compose build`
 - Spin up the containers using `docker-compose up`

-## Assignment Task
-Implement this stack for some dataset of your choice

-## Submission
-Submit a link to your forked repository